Skip to main content

 Adding a third and fourth person to a stateroom is usually cheaper than splitting your party up and getting two rooms.
 If you're considering this, it is crucial that you remember you all will be co-existing in a small space for the entirety of your cruise.

 If you are debating one balcony or two interior rooms, think about how nice the extra bathroom would be.
-You will always be steps away from a view, just head up to the top deck whenever you are needing some fresh air!
+You will always be steps away from a view, just head up to the top deck whenever you need some fresh air!

 3. Use magnets for cruise cabin organization